-Although most people recover fully within seven to 10 days after a concussion, how quickly they improve depends very much on how well they take care of themselves after the injury.
+Although most people recover fully within 10 days after a concussion, how quickly you improve depends very much on how well you take care of yourself after the injury.

-Duke neurologist Joel Morgenlander, MD, offers these helpful tips to follow after a concussion -- whether you’re a kid or an adult:
+Duke neurologist Joel Morgenlander, MD, offers these helpful tips to follow after a concussion -- whether you’re a child or an adult:

 - Get plenty of sleep at night, and rest during the day.
 Keep a regular schedule -- no late nights, no sleepovers for kids.

-- Avoid activities that are physically demanding, require a lot of concentration, or are mentally or emotionally stressful.
+- Initially, avoid activities that are physically demanding, require a lot of concentration, or are mentally or emotionally stressful.